 Yes.
-Faculty will assign readings and, in some cases, written assignments.
+Instructors may require readings and, in some cases, written assignments.
 Additionally, during the course of the semester, fellows are required to submit one midterm writeup and one final writeup about the change project that they presented in their nomination forms.

 Where will classes be held?

 Classes are typically held at FPWA (40 Broad Street, 5th Floor, New York, NY)